Siniša Oreščanin: Hajduk Split

-After the Saudi adventure, at the invitation of Krešimir Gojun, the head of the Hajduk Split Academy, he came to Split, where he became a cadet trainer in the first phase, and then of the second team of Hajduk.
-He led the second team in the Druga HNL, and his tenure will remain marked by giving the opportunity to numerous young players who won their place in the first team of Hajduk with their games, and some of them very quickly achieved rich foreign transfers.
+Following his spell in Saudi Arabia, he moved to Split at the invitation of Krešimir Gojun, head of the Hajduk Split Academy.
+He first worked as a cadet coach before being appointed manager of the club's second team, which he led in the Druga HNL.
+During his tenure he gave playing time to a number of young players, several of whom went on to secure places in Hajduk's first team and later transferred to clubs abroad.

 After a very poor Hajduk's starting the season under the leadership of Željko Kopić, the first team of Hajduk was taken over by Zoran Vulić, but he also failed to significantly improve the situation, so the management of the club decided to make another change and on 27 November 2018, Oreščanin was appointed manager.

 He took the team left in a very difficult situation, in the sixth place in the championship ranking, far from the positions leading to the European competitions, and he placed the ranking among the top four as a goal before the leaders of Hajduk.
 Under his leadership, Hajduk experienced a rebirth, joining the fight for the second position, and in his only complete half-season on the Hajduk bench, only Dinamo won more points than his team.

 The team's great games also resulted in higher prices for some players, so his tenure will remain marked by the sales of two young footballers whose career originated from Poljud, under his leadership; Ante Palaversa was sold to Manchester City and Domagoj Bradarić to Lille.
 Oreščanin's Hajduk was adorned with a great game, with Mijo Caktaš imposing himself as the creator, who exploded in the second part of the season after only three goals in the first part of the season and won the title of the top scorer of the Croatian First League, whose numerous attributes were owned precisely to Oreščanin's style of play.

 He was dismissed as Hajduk coach on 19 July 2019 as a victim of inner fights in the club, following the shocking elimination of Hajduk by Maltese side Gzira United in the 2019–20 UEFA Europa League first qualifying round.

 In the Hajduk history books, Oreščanin will remain inscribed as the coach with the best average points earned in the Croatian First League since independence.